“Lack of security is an open invitation to criminals who harm and kill innocent Americans.” -Ben Schwartz

 When businesses do not reasonably assess the risks and then take appropriate action to prevent crime from happening on-premises, they can and should be held liable in a court of law.

-What types of incident can lead to a negligent security case?
+What types of incidents can lead to a negligent security case?

 Failure to evaluate the risks and take appropriate action to prevent crime on-premises can result in the following types of incidents: